TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Experiments

-Our final setting is the CTVM problem described above.
-We target 5\% of each network at random, assigning each targeted user a benefit on $[0.1, 1)$ and each non-targeted user a benefit of $0$.
-Fig. \ref{fig:approx-perf-ctvm} shows the performance on the GR-QC, Wiki-Vote, and NetPHY networks.
-Note that neither IMM nor SSA can be extended to the CTVM problem without significant modifications, and therefore each ignores the benefit values.
+\textit{Benefit Settings.} Lastly, we consider the full \textbf{CTVM} problem described above.
+We target 5\% of each network at random, assigning each targeted user a \textit{benefit} on $[0.1, 1)$ and each non-targeted user a benefit of $0$.
+Costs are assigned according to one of the previous models (Random, Degree-Normalized Linear or Logarithmic).
+Neither IMM nor SSA can be extended to this problem without significant modifications, and therefore neither incorporates benefits.
+Fig. \ref{fig:approx-perf-ctvm} shows the performance on the GR-QC, Wiki-Vote, NetPHY and Slashdot networks.

 From Fig. \ref{fig:approx-perf-ctvm}, we can see that the topology has a significant impact on the performance of each algorithm.
-Note that on GR-QC and NetPHY, the performance of BCT relative to the optimal tends downward while on Wiki-Vote it tends upward.
 Further, on NetPHY both IMM and SSA do astonishingly well despite being ignorant of the targeted nodes.
-Figure \ref{fig:altcosts} shows that BCT performs similarly regardless of cost function, while the modified IMM and SSA face a significant drop in performance when the costs are divorced from topology.
+However, their behavior remains inconsistent across datasets due to their ignorance of the varying benefit assignments.
+Figure \ref{fig:altcosts} shows that BCT performs similarly regardless of cost function, though random costs can cause notably worsened performance (Fig \ref{fig:altcost-random}).